 If you are traveling to Barcelona during high season (June to August), on the weekends or during major gay events, you’ll need to book these rooms in advance to ensure availability.
 Many of these properties are small and book quickly when in high demand.

 Hotel Clarís – this property is a gay friendly place located in Eixample near plenty of shopping and cultural attractions, only steps away from the Passeig de Gràcia, the legendary Plaza Catalunya, Las Ramblas and the historic Gothic Quarter.
 Rooms start at 150€ per night.

-Axel Hotel – There are countless places to stay in Barcelona, but one of the most famous gay places is the Axel Hotel.
+Axel Hotel – There are countless places to stay in Barcelona, but one of the most famous Barcelona gay hotels is the Axel Hotel.
 They are first gay hotel chain to coin the term “straight-friendly.”
 And even better is the rooftop patio with a pool and bar.
 Even if you don’t stay here, the rooftop bar is open to the public and well worth a visit during the evening for a cocktail and nice view.
 The Axel is located in the heart of the Eixample gay neighborhood.
 Great gym and restaurant onsite.
 Rates start at 100€ per night.

 Two Hotel by Axel – the new, second edition of the Axel Hotel.
 The demand for rooms at the original Axel has been so high that they are opening a second hotel in Eixample.
 The original Axel will still be the larger, flagship property but this new hotel opening in July 2015 will be another option with a different style though still offering a fantastic rooftop terrace and bar.
 Rates also start at 100€ per night.